Preconnect to external domains

 Therefore, the resulting link will be added with the following markup:

-Automatic clearing of preconnected domains
+Automatic clearing of prefetched domains

 • When updating the post, the post-specific domains will be cleared.
 This doesn't apply for the domains in the related pages.

-Manual clearing of preconnected domains
+Manual clearing of prefetched domains

 clear priority elements button

-And, you can clear the preconnected domains of a specific post by clicking on the Clear Priority Elements of this URL button, which appears when you visit the post frontend while being logged-in, like this:
+And, you can clear the prefetched domains of a specific post by clicking on the Clear Priority Elements of this URL button, which appears when you visit the post frontend while being logged-in, like this:

 clear priority elements of this url button